ebenefuenf/quma/docs/usage.rst

 How to use quma
 ===============

-quma reads sql files from the file system and passes their content as queries to a connected database management system (DBMS).
+quma reads sql files from the file system and makes them accessible as query objects.
+It passes the content of the files to a connected database management system (DBMS) when these objects are called.

-Throughout this document we assume a directory with the following file structure:
+Throughout this document we assume a directory with the following structure:

 ::